Intercultural Programming

 Each year brings the opportunity to celebrate the life and legacy of one of America’s most inspirational individuals, Dr. Martin Luther King Jr. Unfortunately, some Americans only reflect on Dr. King’s accomplishments one day per year.
 We are honored to acknowledge those whose life builds upon his dream.

 Each year, representatives from Wake Forest University and Winston Salem State University form a joint Dr. Martin Luther King Jr. programming committee.
 Annually, we award the “Building the Dream” award to one professor or administrator and one student from each respective university.
 This award is given to a person who embodies the qualities Dr. King epitomized and actively exercises these qualities in their community (on and off campus).
-The award is presented at the invitation only banquet.
+The award is presented at the invitation-only banquet.

 Keynote Address